stackhpc/ansible-lustre/README.md

 - No additional routes exist
 although both of these cases should be caught by the automatic diff of Lustre configuration against a known-good config, if defined.

-# Known Issues and Limitations
+# Known Issues

 - Terraform may need to be run twice due to errors like `"Network <id> requires a subnet in order to boot instances on."`
-- If you see errors for any of the below Ansible actions just rerun the Ansible command:
+- If you see any of the below errors from Ansible just rerun the Ansible command:
-  - Entropy
+  - Timeout waiting for priviledge escalation prompt
   - Installation of Lustre client kmods (possibly this is hitting repo rate limiting?)
   - `lnet-test.yml` (possibly server not ready?)
 - Shared-key security (ssk) does not currently work due to
   - A bug in how Lustre handles `sudo` for ssk.
   - Reverse DNS lookups (required for ssk) not working in the VSS environement as configured here.
-  Therefore at present `group_vars/all.yml:ssk_flavor` should be set to `'null'` to disable this.
+  - Removed key transfer code broken by refactor Therefore at present `group_vars/all.yml:ssk_flavor` should be set to `'null'` to disable this.

 # Lustre networks
 There are essentially 3 aspects to be configured: